 We have new potatoes ready for creamed peas and new potatoes for the 4th of July each year.
 The round white variety, Superior, is the first to be ready.
-Red La Sodas are available a little later in July.
-Yellow Finn potatoes, blue potatoes and other varieties are available as new potatoes as the season progresses.
+Red new potatoes available a little later in July.

-Potato varieties.
 In a meat, potatoes and gravy culture, many people don't realize that potatoes have much flavor.
 (That's what gravy, butter and sour cream are for.)
 However, some kinds of potatoes have a very nice flavor of their very own!
 We have selected the varieties of potatoes that we raise for flavor.
-Karen's long term favorite is Red La Soda.
-These are probably the best flavored of the red potatoes available in this country.
-They are also rather hard to find, because they aren't as smooth and pretty as some of the other red potatoes that are produced to catch the consumer with "eye appeal".

 And of course, for just plain great flavor we have the fingerling variety, Rose Finn Apple.
 These fingerling potatoes are great in potato salad, or microwaved and served as finger food - either warm or cold.

 Pick your own potatoes really means dig your own potatoes.
 Kids just love the process.
 Start with a few vines coming out of bare ground, put the shovel in the ground, and all of a sudden a handful of potatoes appear.
 It's a real treasure hunt.

 There are a few tricks that make digging potatoes more efficient and easier.
 Start with the blade of the shovel straight up and down about 5 inches away from where the vines enter the ground, and push it 8 to 10 inches into the ground.
 Then pull back on the handle a little, and push the shovel under the potatoes.
 Push back and down on the handle, and the potatoes are lifted to the surface.
 Watch the kids scramble to find all of the buried treasure!